GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 application, running your extension service has several benefits: Running the extension as a separate service has many benefits:
 1. **Better recall** - LLMs perform better when given smaller, discrete tasks they can use to accomplish larger goals.
-My mapping a specific action to a specify, pre-determined query it significantly improves the LLMs ability to leverage it successfully.
+By mapping a specific action to a specify, pre-determined query it significantly improves the LLMs ability to leverage it successfully.
 1. **Better scalability** - Running the extension as a separate service both